DmitryGubanov/portfolio-backtester/README.md

 With our ratios maintained throughout the life of our portfolio, we've regained some of those lost gains and actually lost even more risk.
 You'll notice the Sharpe and Sortino ratios have once again increased.

-### Step 4
+### Step 4: Experiment with timing

 Let's try a timing strategy based on the Standard Moving Average indicator.
+In this case we'll use the SMA 100.
+It's a fairly long term indicator.
+In short, we'll sell when there's a sharp enough negative movement to break a positive 100-day trend, but buy it back when it recovers above that trend.
+Theoretically, this is to avoid big negative movements; realistically, we'll see:

 ```
 $ python3.5 folio.py --portfolio 10000 --strategy stocks-and-bonds --rebalance q